Skip to content

 Restart the agent to trigger discovery:

-oc rollout restart deployment/calculus-agent -n calculus-agent
+oc rollout restart deployment/calculus-agent -n calculus-agent --context="$CTX"

-Verify the agent sees all eight tools:
+Verify the agent sees all eleven tools:

-ROUTE=$(oc get route calculus-agent -n calculus-agent -o jsonpath='{.spec.host}')
+ROUTE=$(oc get route calculus-agent -n calculus-agent --context="$CTX" -o jsonpath='{.spec.host}')

 curl -sk "https://$ROUTE/v1/agent-info" | python -m json.tool